-You can find more books about trailblazing African-American girls and women throughout history in our African-American History Collection.
+You can find more books about African-American girls and women throughout history in our African-American History Collection.

 Books About African-American Women Of History

 Celebrate the courage and determination of Rosa Parks in this board book version of the New York Times bestselling biography I Am Rosa Parks!
 The friendly Ordinary People Change The World biography series teaches kids that everyone has the power to be a hero — they just need to figure out how to unlock it.
 This board book's simple rhyming text and short sidebars reminds young readers that, just like Rosa Parks, they can "Stand strong and do what's true."

 "I look up to Michelle Obama.
 Let me tell you why..."
 Introduce your baby, toddler, or preschooler to a woman you admire with this book from the I Look Up To... series.
 This detailed board book distills Michelle Obama's excellent qualities into delicious little bites, with vibrant illustrations that are appealing for babies and toddlers but text that's interesting enough for preschoolers.
 Each spread is accented with a quote from Michelle Obama herself, encouraging kids to follow in the footsteps of this inspiring woman.
 For two more board books from this series featuring pioneering African American women, check out I Look Up To...
 Misty Copeland and I Look Up To...
 Oprah Winfrey.